MobilityFirst/gigapaxos/README.md

     checkpoint(name)
     restore(name, state)

 to respectively execute a request, obtain a state checkpoint, or to roll back the state of a service named “name”.
-GigaPaxos ensures that applications implementing the Replicable interface are also automatically <tt>Reconfigurable</tt>, i.e., their replica locations are automatically changed in accordance with an application- specified policy.
+GigaPaxos ensures that applications implementing the Replicable interface are also automatically <tt>Reconfigurable</tt>, i.e., their replica locations are automatically changed in accordance with an application-specific policy.

 Tutorial 1: Single-machine <tt>Replicable</tt> test-drive
 ---------------------------------------------------------